Cafe O’Lei Dunes Maui Lani

 Jon: What awards have you won?

-Dana: We have won Hale Aina, Maui news, Maui Times.
+Dana: We have won Hale Aina, Maui News, Maui Times.
 We are on the Frommers, Fodors and Trip Advisors preferred restaurants.
 Mike and I are happy we get honored but it is not so important to us.
 We know we have done well when we have many locals recommending us.

 Jon: Do you and Mike do the cooking at any of the restaurants?

 Dana: Now that we have five, we mainly focus on organization, marketing, and concept.
-The best thing about being chefs is knowing what you want out of your kitchen.
+The best thing about being a chef is knowing what you want out of your kitchen.
 We mainly do not ask something from our staff if we cannot do it ourselves.
 There was a time when we opened and closed the restaurant ourselves every day, cooking, washing, and marketing.
 Back then, we did not have enough money to hire a staff.